ChainStack-Official/ChainStack/English Documentation/01-User Guide/02-Command Line Tools/commandline guide.md

 ```

 ## Command Line Tool Operation
-The model for command line operation is like this:
-rpc -m [MethodName] -p [parameters]
-use ',' to seperate multiple parameters
+The model for command line operation is like this: rpc -m [MethodName] -p [parameters].
+Use ',' to seperate multiple parameters

 ### CurrentBalance
 ```